Engee documentation

 missings(Int, 3, 3) = Union{Missing, Int64}[missing missing missing; missing missing missing; missing missing missing]

-When sorting arrays with missing data, keep in mind that the object missing is considered larger than any object it is compared to:
+When sorting arrays with missing data, keep in mind that the object missing It is considered to be larger than any object it is compared to.:

 In [ ]: